Four photo-frescos, previously exhibited in Americans All!, at the Gilcrease Museum of American Art, (framed by Mr. Gary Sweeney and Mr. Sam Franklin)

 I have chosen to use my artwork, once installed at the Gilcrease Museum of American Art, in the exhibition Americans All!, and representing my immigration and immigrant experiences, as a means to contribute toward restoration and to bring to full circle where my world has left me and what is left of my world.

-All works are offered for sale, through the generosity of the Gilcrease Museum, with 100% of the proceeds directed toward reconstruction, and restoration of livelihoods.
+All works were offered for sale, through the generosity of the Gilcrease Museum, and 100% of the proceeds were directed toward reconstruction, and restoration of livelihoods.
 I am also grateful for the generosity of Mr. Gary Sweeney, in offering to build and to donate the beautiful, hand-crafted frames.